brownplt/B2T2/TableAPI.md

 - `filter`: the conventional sequence (e.g. lists) filter
 - `map`: the conventional sequence (e.g. lists) map
 - `removeDuplicates`: consumes a sequence and produces a subsequence with all duplicated elements removed
-- `remove`: consumes two sequences and produces a subsequence of the first input, removing all elements that also appear in the second input.
+- `removeAll`: consumes two sequences and produces a subsequence of the first input, removing all elements that also appear in the second input.

 #### Relations